 The two men had many perceived differences, but they also faced bigotry in their own homelands.
 Dr. King faced racism in the American South, and Rabbi Herschel faced antisemitism in Europe during the Nazi regime.
 Both men had a desire to build a more equitable world, and they worked together to change America for the better.

-I recommend sharing this compelling story with readers ages 6 and up
+I recommend sharing this compelling story with readers ages 6 and up.

 This volume from the Ordinary People Change the World series is one of my favorites.
 This book focuses not only on the life and experiences of Dr. King, but also on the character traits that helped him to be a world-changer.
 It teaches about how Dr. King did all things with love and kindness, and made progress through peaceful actions.

 Told in the first person with bright illustrations, this book is an excellent choice for kids ages 4 and up.
+There’s also an excellent board book version for toddlers called I Am Brave.

 The Cart That Carried Martin by Eve Bunting